bfuchs18/R01_Marketing/docs/DataManual.md

 ### bids/rawdata

-This folder contains "raw" task and MRI data -- this is data has been minimally processed from [bids/sourcedata/](#bidssourcedata) to comply with BIDS standards.
+This folder contains "raw" task and MRI data that has been minimally processed from [bids/sourcedata/](#bidssourcedata) to comply with BIDS standards.
 When publically sharing task and MRI data, this is the data that gets shared.
-Similar to bids/sourcedata/, bids/rawdata/ is organized by sub and ses.
-However, subdirectories will differ by modality.
-MRI data will be organized into fmap/ func/ and anat/.
-Task data will be organized into func/ if it was collected alongside fMRI data and beh/ if it was not.
+Similar to bids/sourcedata/, bids/rawdata/ is organized by subject and session.
+However, subdirectories will differ by modality: MRI data is stored in fmap/, func/, and anat/.
+Task data is stored in func/ if it was collected alongside fMRI data and beh/ if it was not.

-*to do: Add something about organization of jsons? i.e., for beh data, jsons in rawdata/.
-For .nii files, jsons in directory with data*
+Meta-data for files in bids/rawdata are stored in corresponding JSON files.
+For MRI data (i.e., nii.gz files), JSONS are subject specific, so they are stored in subject folders alongside the MRI data.
+For task data (i.e., TSV files), JSONS are stored directly in rawdata/ and apply to all corresponding files in subject and session directories.

 This looks like:
 - bids
-  - rawdata
+  - rawdata/
+    - [Behavioral task meta-data JSONS]
-    - sub-{label}
+    - sub-{label}/
-      - ses-1
+      - ses-1/
-        - fmap
+        - fmap/
           - [Field map MRI data - these will end with *.nii.gz]
+          - [Field map meta-data JSON files]
-        - func
+        - func/
-          - [Functional MRI data for Food View Task and SST - these will end with *.nii.gz]
+          - [fMRI data for Food View Task and SST - these will end with *.nii.gz]
+          - [fMRI meta-data JSON files]
           - [Behavioral data for Food View task and fMRI SST - these will end with *_events.tsv]
-        - anat
+        - anat/
           - [Structural MRI data - these will end with *.nii.gz]
+          - [Structural MRI meta-data JSON file]
-        - beh
+        - beh/
           - [Behavioral data for tasks *not* collected alongside fMRI data - these will end with *_beh.tsv]
-      - ses-2
+      - ses-2/
-        - beh
+        - beh/
           - [Behavioral data for tasks *not* collected alongside fMRI data - these will end with *_beh.tsv]

-Remember, MRI data (func/*nii.gz, fmap/ and anat/) will only exist on Roar Collab due to size.
-Behavioral data can be synced between OneDrive and Roar Collab.
+Remember, MRI data (i.e., nii.gz files) will only exist on Roar Collab due to size.
+Task data (i.e., TSV files) can be synced between OneDrive and Roar Collab.

 ### bids/phenotype

 This folder contains questionnaire, intake, anthropometrics, and dexa data stored in .tsv files.
-There will be a separate file for each survey.
+Data for each survey is saved in its own file.
 TSVs contain raw data, and can also contain derivative data (e.g., questionnaire scores, computed variables).
 Each data file is accompanied by a JSON meta-data file.

 For example: